 Another advantage of internal links is they make it less frustrating when some dirtbag scrapes your content (cuts and pastes it to their own site without attribution).

-Add emphasis to your web copy by bolding important concepts.
+Add emphasis to your content by bolding important concepts.
 You reader will be able to scan through and pick out the most important information at a glance.

 Instead, emphasize the key points so the scanner can quickly pick them out.

 7. Harness the power of numbers